Jeff Parker (musician)

 Jeff Parker (born April 4, 1967) is an American guitarist and composer based in Los Angeles.

+Biography

 Born in Connecticut and raised in Hampton, Virginia, Parker is best known as an experimental musician, working with jazz, electronic, rock, and improvisational groups.
 Parker studied at Berklee College of Music and then moved to Chicago in 1991.

-Also a multi-instrumentalist, Parker has been a member of the post-rock group Tortoise since 1996, and was a founding member of Isotope 217 and the Chicago Underground Trio in the 1990s and early 2000s.
-He is a member of the Association for the Advancement of Creative Musicians (AACM) and has worked with George Lewis, Ernest Dawkins, Brian Blade, Joshua Redman, Fred Anderson, Meshell Ndegeocello, Joey DeFrancesco, Smog (aka Bill Callahan), Carmen Lundy and Jason Moran.
-A prolific sideman, he has also released seven albums as a solo artist: Like-Coping, The Relatives, Bright Light in Winter, The New Breed, Slight Freedom, Suite for Max Brown, and Forfolks.
+Also a multi-instrumentalist, Parker has been a member of the post-rock group Tortoise since 1996.
+He was a founding member of Isotope 217 and the Chicago Underground Trio in the 1990s and early 2000s.
+He is also a member of the Association for the Advancement of Creative Musicians (AACM).

+He has worked with George Lewis, Ernest Dawkins, Brian Blade, Joshua Redman, Fred Anderson, Meshell Ndegeocello, Joey DeFrancesco, Smog (aka Bill Callahan), Carmen Lundy, Jason Moran, and Flea.

+A prolific sideman, he has also released multiple albums as a solo artist and band leader: Like-Coping (2003), The Relatives (2005), The New Breed (2016), Slight Freedom (2016), Suite for Max Brown (2020), Forfolks (2021), Mondays at the Enfield Tennis Academy (2022), The Way Out of Easy (2024), and Happy Today (2026).